Casa de Salud: Healthcare and Healing with Dignity and Care

 - Dr Pritpal Tamber

-Casa de Salud’s model of care primarily lifts up and centers primary care for immigrants, low-income and uninsured New Mexicans, queer/transgender community members, drug users, and people seeking recovery and treatment for addictions.
+Casa de Salud’s model of care lifts up and centers primary care for immigrants, low-income and uninsured New Mexicans, queer/transgender community members, drug users, and people seeking recovery and treatment for addictions.
 We see healthcare from a lens that understands histories of inequalities, oppressions, and structural forces.
 We see the strengths of our community members, as well as the cultural richness that exists around us.
 It is with this historical analysis and appreciation for the power within our community that we build towards collective wellness and liberation.
-We situate ourselves in the community as a change agent, developing models for advocacy for patients and organizing for health rights.
+We situate ourselves in the community, developing models for advocacy for patients and organizing for health rights.

 Below are a few highlights of this past year, in service to our community: